fxamacker/cbor/README.md

 `cbor` balances speed, safety (no `unsafe` pkg) and compiled size.
 To keep size small, it doesn't use code generation.
 For speed, it caches struct field types, bypasses `reflect` when appropriate, and uses `sync.Pool` to reuse transient objects.

-## Current Status
+## Current status

-Sept 15, 2019: Current version is expected to be released as 1.0 this month unless changes are requested by the Go community.
-It passed 10+ hours of fuzzing and appears to be ready for production use on linux_amd64.
+Sept 29, 2019: `cbor` v1.0 is released for Go 1.12+.
+It passed 10+ hours of fuzzing and is ready for production use on linux_amd64.

 ## Size comparison